inpout-marcel/slack-bot-quotastic/README.md

 ### Step 3: Configure the app

+#### Get your tokens:

+1. **Signing Secret**
+   - Go to "Basic Information"
+   - Find "Signing Secret" under App Credentials
+   - Click "Show" and copy the secret

+2. **Bot Token**
+   - Go to "OAuth & Permissions" in the sidebar
+   - Click "Install to Workspace" button
+   - Authorize the app
+   - Copy the "Bot User OAuth Token" (starts with `xoxb-`)

+3. **App Token** (for Socket Mode)
-1. Go to "Basic Information" > "App-Level Tokens"
+   - Go to "Basic Information" > "App-Level Tokens"
-2. Click "Generate Token and Scopes"
+   - Click "Generate Token and Scopes"
-3. Give the token a name (e.g. "socket-mode")
+   - Give the token a name (e.g. "socket-mode")
-4. Add the scope `connections:write`
+   - Add the scope `connections:write`
-5. Click "Generate"
+   - Click "Generate"
-6. Copy the token (starts with `xapp-`)
+   - Copy the token (starts with `xapp-`)

-7. Go to "OAuth & Permissions"
-8. Install the app in your workspace
-9. Copy the "Bot User OAuth Token" (starts with `xoxb-`)

-10. Go to "Basic Information"
-11. Copy the "Signing Secret"

 ### Step 4: Environment variables